Charles F. Walker: Other work

-Walker served on the Executive Council of the Latin American Studies Association as well as editorial boards in Chile, Peru, Spain, and the United States.
+Walker served on the Executive Council of the Latin American Studies Association as well as editorial boards in Chile, Peru, Spain, Italy, and the United States.
 He is the Andes editor for the Oxford Research Encyclopedia of Latin American History.
 For 2021, he received a Modern Endangered Archives Program Fellowship (UCLA) for the Digitization of the Confederación Campesina del Perú (CCP) Archive.
+He received a second MEAP fellowship to digitize three major human rights archives in Peru, ANFASEP, EPAF, and APRODEH.
+The team hope to finish by late 2025.
 He served as the chief advisor for the exhibit on “Túpac Amaru y Micaela Bastidas: Memorias, símbolos y misterios.”
 LUM: Lugar de la Memoria, Lima.
-In recent years, he has served as an expert witness in numerous asylum cases.
+In recent years, he has served as an expert witness in numerous asylum cases regarding domestic violence and homophobia in Peru.